knyuga/knyuga/README.md

 I lead with purpose and community.
 Whether through organizing outreach events or mentoring peers, I aim to make tech more inclusive and supportive for all.

+🏆 Achievements

+Selected from 3000+ applicants for the Break Through Tech AI Program

+Organized 100+ hours of service events with ABCS

+Built ML models for NLP and computer vision through BreakThroughTech, AT&T, and WiSTEM programs

 💬 Interests

 When I'm not coding or exploring AI, I love listening to music, photography, reading and line dancing with friends.